ccd-utexas/tsphot/README.md

 This proto-package requires:
 - Install the [Anaconda Python](http://continuum.io/downloads) distribution.
 - Install the latest release of [ccdproc](https://github.com/astropy/ccdproc).
 As of 2014-07-30, v0.2.
 Example on MacOS X: ```$ CC=clang pip install ccdproc``` Note for future: When ccdproc is eventually merged with astropy, modify code to use astropy.ccdproc.
 - Install latest stable, tagged version of [photutils](https://github.com/astropy/photutils).
-As of 2014-07-15, no tagged version exists.
+As of 2014-07-30, no tagged version exists.
 Install from https://github.com/ccd-utexas/photutils instead.
-Note for future: When photutils is eventually merged with astropy, modify code to use astropy.photutils.
+Note for future: When photutils is eventually merged with astropy, modify code to use astropy.photometry.

 ## Examples